ZiarayZ/StickMario/README.md

 # STICK MARIO
 Stickman version of Mario.
 Uses Python and PyGame.<br />
 If you do have Python and PyGame then you can run the python file "CompleteCode.pyw" with the python interpreter.<br />
-Less finicky when editing the program.
-Feel Free to change things, it is terribly optimised.<br />
+Feel Free to change things, it is terribly optimised currently.<br />
+I may come back to edit and optimise this at a later time.<br />

 ## CONTROLS
 WASD/Arrow Keys - To Move Around And Enter Pipes <br />